Geeksltd/MSharp.Docs/Tutorials/1/README.md

         }
     }
 ```
-In this class we have included our needed column according to Visual Spec and add *Edit, Delete* and *Add Contact* buttons with their navigation instruction.
-You should notice that we have inherited from **ListModule** class, this class is a special class that tells M# framework that how to generate code for showing this class.
+In this class we have included our needed column according to the picture and add *Edit, Delete* and *Add Contact* buttons with their navigation instruction.
+You should notice that we have inherited from **ListModule** class, this class is a special class that tells M# framework how to generate code for showing this class.

 #### Creating Contact Form Page & Contact Form Module
-After creating a contact list its time to create a contact form page that is responsible for add or edit operation.
+After creating a contact list its time to create a contact form page that is responsible for adding and editing operation.
 We continue our work by creating a contact form page in **@UI** project
 ```C#
 public class EnterPage : SubPage<ContactsPage>
     {